atomwalk12/VisualQA/README.md

-# BLIP-2: Using generative models on classification tasks
+# BLIP-2: Generative models on classification tasks

 This repository demonstrates a technique for training the BLIP-2 generative model for classification tasks.